GIVE ‘EM AN INCH, THEY’LL TAKE A MILE

 Seems like it was only 80 years ago or so when Grandpaw emerged from his outhouse one day to find a couple of duded-up flatlanders standing on his little piece of Tennessee hillside.
 They had some kind of deed full of fancy writin’, and they told him if he signed it, they’d string some wires on poles across the place, and he’d have electric lights just like the big city folks.

-That sounded like a pretty good deal to Grandmaw, who was good and tired of hand pumping wellwater, cooking on a stove and buying ice whenever the iceman decided to cometh.
+That sounded like a pretty good deal to Grandmaw, who was good and tired of hand pumping well water, cooking on a wood stove, and buying ice whenever the iceman decided to cometh.
 She made Grandpaw put his ‘x’ on the dotted line.

 The flatlanders were as good as their word.
 They ran some wooden poles and a couple of wires over the homestead, and pretty soon, Grandmaw had her Frigidaire and electric stove, Grandpaw had an electric light in the privy, and life was grand.
 The flatlanders from the Tennessee Valley Authority sold Gramp power at dirt cheap rates, and only appeared once every couple years or so and trimmed back a few trees under the wires.

-Some time in the 1960s, crews came in and replaced the poles with gigantic steel trussed transmission towers on concrete pads.
+Much later, in the 1960s, crews came in and replaced the poles with gigantic steel truss transmission towers on concrete pads.
 They cut a bigger swath of timber, removing trees under the towers and a few feet to either side.
 Grandpa and Grandma were pretty unhappy about it, but they were quite old and didn’t know what to do.
 You checked things with a lawyer, who told you that TVA had an easement from your grandparents, and was within its rights.

 When you found out that the new vegetation management policy will result in TVA cutting down more than 200 trees, you decided to take action.